pipiscrew/timeline/health/introduction.md

+## How Many Cells Are in Your Body?
+You and I began as a single cell, or what you would call an egg.
+By the time you are an adult, you will have trillions of cells.
+That number depends on the size of the person, but biologists put that number around 37 trillion cells.

+Did you know we lose 30,000 to 40,000 dead **skin cells** every minute?
+That means we lose around 50 million cells every day.
+This is a lot of skin cells to replace, making cell division in skin cells is so important.  [source](https://askabiologist.asu.edu/cell-division)

+Your body replaces around 330 billion cells per day.
+At that rate, your body is making over 3.8 million new cells every second.  [source](https://www.sciencealert.com/your-body-makes-4-million-cells-a-second-and-most-of-them-are-blood) [[2](https://www.osgpc.com/amazing-facts-about-the-human-body/)]

 ## Genome

 A **genome** is an organism’s complete set of DNA.
 If the **DNA** code is a **set of instructions** that’s carefully organized into